w7eryron/GA2024/README.md

 This is a task in progress.
+And, yes, it has a lot of messy code.
+This is not yet ready for prime time.
 It is to create a game that contestants in Science Olympiad can enter the event called "Game Agent" ..
 ... and they are tasked with creating a game agent that can beat the game.
 The current Event Description will be in a second file on this git project.